melusina-org/make-common-lisp-program/README.md

 ## Usage

 Create a workflow file in the`.github/workflows` directory of your working copy.
-This workflow file should use a MacOS runner or a Ubuntu Runner and use the branch `v1` of this action.
+This workflow file should use a MacOS runner, a Ubuntu Runner or a Windows runner and use the branch `v1` of this action.

 An [example workflow](#example-workflow) is available below.
 See the GitHub Help Documentation for